Skip to content

 Selection order

-Calling from your plugin
+Calling dispatch from your plugin

 protected final <T> T adapt(Class<T> type, Class<?> container);